Leyendoelpoder/LP/content/en/authors/APJ/_index.md

 ---
 # Display name
-title: Reynell Badillo Sarmiento
+title: Alexandra Pérez Jiménez

 # Username (this should match the folder name)
 authors:
-- RBS
+- APJ

 # Is this the primary user of the site?
 superuser: false